eumelzocker/maptoy/docs/en/getting-started.md

 Compose bind-mounts that host directory to `/data` in the container.
-The SQLite database is stored as `maptoy.sqlite` in it; future tile archives and exports use the same host-controlled directory. maptoy does not use a Docker-managed named or anonymous volume for persistent application data.
+The SQLite database is stored as `maptoy.sqlite` in it; future tile archives and exports use the same host-controlled directory. *maptoy* does not use a Docker-managed named or anonymous volume for persistent application data.
 The directory must be writable by UID `1000`, which is the non-root user running the container.

-SQLite schema version 4 is maptoy's production baseline.
+SQLite schema version 4 is *maptoy*'s production baseline.
 New installations first create that baseline and then apply every numbered migration, including version 5's Tile Revision origin.
 Versions 1 through 3 were development-only schemas and are not supported upgrade sources; no production database predates version 4.